JTorKag/dominions-mod-support/README.md

 There is likely errors in my data for all the commands.
 I did a lot of scraping and regex instead of going through it by hand.
 If you catch any and are feeling extra generous please fix and submit a pull request.
 Or if not and it's small just let me know via discord @zegma and I can include the fix in during an update.

-### 2.0.2
+### 2.0.3

-Updated to support dom6 mods.
-Lots of new commands and increased ranges for existing ones.

-Added Bless commands & end check
+Added addtional missing dom6 commands and added addtional hover tables and value results.
+Ex. #gems

 ### Credits
 I wanted to highlight [djmcgill](https://github.com/djmcgill/vscode-syntax-highlighting-dominions-5-) for creating a syntax highlighting tool years ago.
 Used that for a while and the decided I wanted to improve on that base.